scrive/scrive-apidocs/backend/flow/docs/flow-api-guide.md

 Now you can submit the modified parameters to the `flow/templates/${template_id}/start` API endpoint as per the previous step.

 With the above configuration the `user` participant will be required to authenticate with our partner `Onfido` before they can view any documents in the Flow and they will be allowed 1 unsuccessful authentication attempt before they are denied access to the Flow.
+Optional fields `method` and `allowed_document_types` illustrate further settings that Onfido provides.
+See the `AuthenticationOnfido` schema in the specification for more details.

-In addition they will be required to authenticate using an SMS pin if they wish to access the documents once the Flow is finished.
+In addition the participant will be required to authenticate using an SMS pin if they wish to access the documents once the Flow is complete.
+Note that they are given 3 attempts for every SMS they receive and if they fail it only counts as a single failure towards `max_failures`.
+So with the configuration above they have `2 * 3 = 6` tries in total.

 ### Interacting with Instances